Juan Christian

-Juan Christian Pereira Coelho (born 10 March 2001), known as Juan Coelho or Juan Christian, is a Brazilian professional footballer who plays as a forward for Cuiabá.
+Juan Christian Pereira Coelho (born 10 March 2001), known as Juan Christian, is a Brazilian professional footballer who plays as a forward for Latvian Higher League club Riga.

 Club career

 Grêmio

 Born in São Bernardo do Campo, Brazil, Juan Coelho joined Grêmio's Academy on loan from Azuriz at the age of 20 in 2021.

 Cuiabá

 On 24 February 2025, Juan Christian returned to Brazil and signed with Cuiabá until the end of 2027.